List of A.T.O.M. characters: Janus Lee

 Janus Lee (voiced by Tom Kenny) is the inventor and founder of Lee Industries.
-A rich and successful businessman, he held various assets throughout the city (e.g. banks, prisons, hospitals, malls, labs, factories, plazas etc.) and over 6,000 separate patents on inventions.
+A rich and successful businessman, he held various assets throughout the city and over 6,000 separate patents on inventions.
 He was the one who started the Alpha Teens team after he tested them on his game show, "Trackdown" in season 1.
 He gave them access to Lee Industries vehicles for testing and also let them use them to stop Paine or any other villain threatening Landmark City.
 In both cases the vehicles usually end up getting trashed, mostly being unintentional, but Lee always paid for new ones.